 SVB promotes awareness and understanding of everyday biases and micro-behaviors to implement solutions and build a more inclusive workplace.

 SVB also holds interactive workshops for leaders to explore the relationship between language and bias.
 The workshops introduce strategies to reduce bias in hiring, recommendations, talent discussions and advancement opportunities.

 Advancing Innovation Makes a Positive Difference in our CommunitiesSVB champions innovation by helping entrepreneurs execute their big ideas.
 We take the same approach with initiatives that support the communities in which we live and work.
 Download our Corporate Responsibility report.

 Women in Technology Leadership 2020Our annual report finds that about half of startups have at least one woman in leadership — and progress toward gender parity is slow, particularly on startup boards.

-**Senior leader is defined as anyone in the following job levels: CEO, Executive Committee, and SVB's top two bands of management.
+* Senior leader is defined as anyone in the following job levels: Executive Committee (includes our executive officers), and leaders from certain top levels of SVB’s two highest bands of management.

 ** Metrics for Board Members are as of October 22, 2020.